facussc24/Proyecto-barack/README.md

 Use the **Log in** link or open `login.html` directly to access the sign‑in page.
 The project includes four default accounts: **PAULO**, **LEO**, **FACUNDO** and **PABLO**, all with password `1234`.
 After logging in an admin panel becomes visible where you can create new users or update existing passwords.

-Account information is stored in the browser's `localStorage`.
+Account information is now stored as SHA‑256 hashes in the browser's `localStorage`.
+Tick **Recordarme** on the login form to keep the session between visits.
 Clear the `users` entry to reset all accounts.

 Editing the master list and the sinóptico now requires being logged in.